Design-Based Inference for Spatial Experiments under Unknown Interference: Analytical Results

-We begin with the proof of the unbiasedness of the Horvitz-Thompson estimator.
-We then present some lemmas that develop implications of assumptions C\ref{assn:bern-des}-C\ref{assn:local-inf} in the text and then characterize the variance of the Horvitz-Thompson and Hajek estimators.
-We put all of these pieces together to prove the results for the asymptotic distributions.
-Finally, we show that the regression-based approach using the spatial HAC standard errors provides for accurate inference.
+We first prove the unbiasedness of the Horvitz-Thompson estimator for the AME.
+We then characterize the variance of the Horvitz-Thompson estimator and the asymptotic variance of the Hajek estimator.
+Asymptotic normality follows from Lemma 1 and Lemma 2 in \cite{ogburn2017causal}.
+Finally, we show that the spatial HAC standard errors estimator estimates a quantity that is probably larger than the true asymptomatic variance under C\ref{assn:homo}, enabling conservative Wald-inference.